growilabs/growi-docs/docs/en/admin-guide/management-cookbook/ldap.md

 ## LDAP Server Settings

 1. Access the Security Settings page (/admin/security) on the administration page and open the LDAP tag in the Authentication Mechanism Settings.
-2. Turn ON "Enable LDAP" and enter the necessary information.
+2. Turn on the "Enable LDAP" switch and enter the necessary information.

 - Server URL: Enter the URL in the format `ldaps://host:port/BaseDN`.
   - Schema should be `ldap` or `ldaps`.